marcostolosa/WarFox/README.md

 - Beaconing intervals are randomized using jitter to avoid easy-to-spot patterns.
 This is implemented using a sleep function call with a random value between network requests
 - Network traffic is encrypted using TLS to avoid the ability to write Snort or Suricata rules for traffic patterns.
 Additionally, the self-generated certificates use null values to avoid being easily detected or blacklisted based on their information
-- An additional layer of AES encryption protects the beacon and task response requests to ensure the traffic remains encrypted even if the TLS traffic is MITM'ed
+- An additional layer of AES encryption protects the beacon requests to ensure the traffic remains encrypted even if the TLS traffic is MITM'ed

 ## WARFOX